-the unbelievable."379 Despite the permanence of racism and life's defeats, action and life have meaning, a transcendent meaning.
-"I am convinced," Bell writes, "that there is something real out there in America for [B]lack people."380 This faith is a power that he knows has been essential for many in the Black community's struggle for racial justice, and one that he continues to urge as available and necessary to sustain future work.381 In the tension between Bell's thesis of racism's permanence and his call for continued action, understanding Bell's faith provides a final key to comprehending why this tension is a paradox and not a contradiction.
-His faith holds out a hope that both hews to Bell's realism382 and requires humility383 in acting upon it.384
+black people."368 This faith is a power that he knows has been essential for many in the black community's struggle for racial justice, and one that he continues to urge as available and necessary to sustain future work.
+369 In the tension between Bell's thesis of racism's permanence and his call for continued action, understanding Bell's faith provides a final key to comprehending why this tension is a paradox and not a contradiction.
+His faith holds out a hope that both hews to Bell's realism370 and requires humility371 in acting upon it.372